-In SFY 2022, the Department continued our partnership with congregate care providers to increase their skills to become Qualified Residential Treatment Providers.
+In SFY 2023, the Department continued our partnership with congregate care providers to increase their skills to become Qualified Residential Treatment Providers for those not yet certified as QRTP but wishing to become certified.
 The Department is committed to continually improving the quality of care and service provided to children and youth while in foster care.
-As a result, over the past year DCS has been working with congregate caregivers to become QRTP and develop a QRTP policy to meet the unique needs of Arizona's children.
+As a result, over the past year DCS has been auditing and working with QRTP providers to ensure delivery of trauma informed practices which has led OLR to revise its QRTP policy to meet the unique needs of Arizona's children.